 What’s a rattlesnake without a rattle?
 In the case of the Santa Catalina Island rattleless rattlesnake Crotalus catalinensis, it’s a small snake that evolved in a remote area where that built-in predator alarm system wasn’t needed.
 Along with the lack of a rattle, this species can have siblings of two different colors—brown and white—in the same clutch.

-Large (often 10 feet long or more), the Boelen’s python Morelia boeleni easily attracts a crowd at the Zoo’s Reptile House.
+A large snake, often 10 feet long or more, the Boelen’s python Morelia boeleni easily attracts a crowd at the Zoo’s Reptile House.
 This snake sports a distinctive black coloration that can appear blue, along with creamy yellow or white markings.
-This large python is found only in the rugged mountain forests of New Guinea.
-An arboreal species, it can be found high among the orchids and other epiphytic plants that cover the branches of various rain-forest trees.
+This python is found only in the rugged mountain forests of New Guinea.
+An arboreal species, it can be found high among the orchids and other epiphytic plants that cover the branches of various rain forest trees.

 Pythons and boas are often exploited for their beautiful skins, which are used in the leather trade.
 The growing demand for snakeskin in fashion items such as purses and handbags—and the resulting wildlife trafficking—is putting pressure on the wild snake populations.
 Currently, this elegant python species is believed to have stable populations in the wild, although Kim points out that deforestation is certainly a threat to this island species.